ThymeKeeper/thyme/README.md

 - Thyme aims to be a focused text editor
 - Performance matters
 - Code clarity matters more
-- Tests are your friends

-## License

-MIT - Because sharing is caring

----

 *Thyme: For when you just want to edit text, but you want to enjoy it.*